top of page

 The reality of our consciousness and life consists in the experience of the We - social, spiritual, material.
 With it we build the symbolism of our life, which I tried to capture in its diversity in my studies.

 The following texts deal - far beyond the unconscious - with the connection between consciousness and the findings of modern physics.
-With this, I am still filling the gap in my studies mentioned at the beginning.

 Footnotes